No Reconstruction

 Naturally Flat

-We welcome our naturally-flat sisters to flatter their flatness through the styles we promote.
+We welcome our naturally-flat sisters to flatter their flatness through the tips we present.
 We understand how soothing it can be to pouf your breasts to make them appear larger!
 We look to you as our mentors as we adjust to our flatness.
 You are like runway models to us, and watching you helps us realize that flat can be fabulous!
 Thank you for your inspiration and for being role models in living the flat life!